Carlyle hires European head of financial services group

 Pietruska will be based in London and begin his role as Managing Director and European Head of Global Financial Services Partners (GFSP) in early April, the company said.

-He joins from Lloyds Banking Group, where he was Director of Group Strategy and Corporate Development, and will report to Olivier Sarkozy, head of the global financial services team.
+He joins from Lloyds Banking Group (LLOY.L), where he was Director of Group Strategy and Corporate Development, and will report to Olivier Sarkozy, head of the global financial services team.

 "We expect Alexander's wealth of experience will enable us to expand the GFSP platform in the Europe, Middle East & Africa region," Sarkozy said in a statement.